-The SCCHA may not pay housing assistance under a PBV HAP contract for more than 25 percent of the number of dwelling units in a building unless the units are [24 CFR 983.56]:
+The SCCHA may not pay housing assistance under a PBV HAP contract for more than the greater of 25 units or 25 percent of the number of dwelling units in a building.
+Also, units in projects that are in a census tract with a poverty rate of 20% of less are subject to a higher, 40% cap.
+Exceptions to the afore stated caps include dwelling units: